Claim to Fame: People

 Collector of Customs, Port of Pittsburgh

 John Brandon Guthrie was born in Kittanning, Pennsylvania, the son of shipbuilder James V. Guthrie and Martha Brandon, daughter of Revolutionary War captain John Brandon.
 When Guthrie was young, his family moved from Armstrong County to Pittsburgh.
 Guthrie married Catherine Murray, daughter of Magnus Miller Murray, the lawyer, businessman, and two-time mayor of Pittsburgh.
 Guthrie served in the Mexican War with the Duquesne Grays.
 He was appointed “Collector of Customs” for the port of Pittsburgh.
 Guthrie served two terms as mayor.
-During his terms, Guthrie appointed a new police force who ended the lawlessness of 1851 in Pittsburgh.
+During his terms, Guthrie appointed a new police force that ended the lawlessness of 1851 in Pittsburgh.
 Guthrie was the father of George W Guthrie, who would also serve as mayor.
 Guthrie was a member of the Pennsylvania Constitutional Convention of 1872-73.
 He died in 1885 in Cresson, Pennsylvania.
 He is buried in Allegheny Cemetery.

 SIR WINSTON LEONARD SPENCER CHURCHILL / 1874CT-1965UK